saveourtool/diktat/info/guide/diktat-coding-convention.md

 ```

 The `init` block was not added to Kotlin to help you initialize your properties; it is needed for more complex tasks.
-Therefore if the `init` block contains only assignments of variables - move it directly to properties to be correctly initialized near the declaration.
+Therefore, if the `init` block contains only assignments of variables - move it directly to properties to be correctly initialized near the declaration.
-In some cases, this rule can be in clash with [6.1.1](#r6.1.1), but that should not stop you.
+In some cases, this rule can be in a clash with [6.1.1](#r6.1.1), but that should not stop you.

 **Invalid example**:
 ```kotlin